 Air mobility solutions.
 Revenues from air mobility solutions consist of revenues from (i) sales of passenger-grade AAVs and (ii) provision of logistics services.
 Revenues from sales of passenger-grade AAVs are based on firm customer orders with fixed terms and conditions, including pricing, net of discounts, if any.
 The performance obligation under the contract is the delivery of passenger-grade AAVs, which is satisfied at a point in time in general upon our receipt of acknowledgement receipts from customers.
-Our revenues from air mobility solutions in 2019 were mainly derived from sales of passenger-grade AAVs for testing, training and demonstration purposes.
+Our revenues from air mobility solutions in 2020 were mainly derived from sales of passenger-grade AAVs to customers mainly operated on a limited trail basis in tourism locations in China for testing, training and demonstration purposes.
 Before regulatory approvals for the commercial operations of our AAVs have been obtained in China and/or other relevant jurisdictions, customer demand will likely be limited in volume.
-Currently we are working to obtain such approvals in China, and are assisting a customer in Europe in taking steps toward applying for such approvals.
+Currently we are working to obtain such approvals in China, and are assisting two customers in Europe in taking steps toward applying for such approvals.
 However, we are unable to predict the timing of such approvals.